SquareSR/alternative-red-routes/Race-Route/README.md

 	- Say yes, swap back to Nido
 - Onix: Swap to Squirtle, then spam Bubble
 	- If Bide: TW x2
-    - If bad SPC + you Bubbled once into Bide, either yolo or swap to bird to sac if you have one.
+    - If bad Special + you Bubbled once into Bide, either yolo or swap to bird to sac if you have one.

 Options: Battle Style to Set before leaving Brock's gym